Core Values in the Workplace: 84 Powerful Examples

 Once you have defined a few values to prioritize, you can use them in a few different ways:

-If you are updating or creating a resume, it might be helpful to list your core values as relevant to the position you’re applying for.
-Especially if you are new to the job market or have little professional experiences, identifying how you like to conduct work might be helpful for employers.
-If you do have experience, you might weave core values into examples of specific accomplishments in your previously held jobs.
+If you are preparing your resume for submission, it might be helpful to list your core values as they relate to the open position.
+Especially if you are new to the job market or have little professional experience, identifying how you like to work might be helpful for employers.
+If you do have work experience, you might weave core values into examples of specific accomplishments from your prior roles.

-Search for jobs at companies that align with the type of work you want to do, culture you want to be in and mission you want to work toward.
+Search for jobs at companies that align with the type of work you want to do, the culture you want to be in and the mission you want to work toward.
 Carefully review the job description for ways your core values would be relevant and helpful in the role.
-You should also do company research to ensure the company’s mission and core values align with your own.
+You could also do company research to ensure the company’s mission and core values align with your own.

-Many employers will ask questions specifically about what qualities are most important to you during interviews.
-These might be questions like, “What motivates you?”, “What type of employee are you?” or “Why did you choose to apply here?”
-You can use your core values to answer these questions and to provide context to your most important accomplishments.
-For example, if you helped your previous company increase productivity by 15%, you can explain how you highly value responsibility with time and resources.
+Many interviewers will ask questions specifically about the qualities that are most important to you.
+These questions might include, “What motivates you?”, “What type of employee are you?” or “Why did you choose to apply here?”
+You can use your core values to answer these questions and to provide context for your most important accomplishments.
+For example, if you helped your previous company increase productivity by 15%, you can explain how you value responsibility, time management and teamwork.

 - How To Become a Pilot: Flight School Requirements

 - What Is Innovative Leadership?

 - 9 Project Scheduling Techniques for Every Project Manager